 “… the trial Court and the first appellate Court had relied upon the evidence of PW4.
 The High Court, however, proceeded on surmises and conjectures and took a view that is perverse and tenuous.
 In that, the ground on which the High Court rejected the evidence of PW4 is that he was known to defendant No. 4 since his school days.
 We do not find it to be a correct approach to disregard the credible testimony of the witness examined by the plaintiff herself (without declaring him as a hostile witness) and especially when it had come on record that the said scribe is a regular deed writer at the Tehsil complex, Dasuya.
 Notably, PW4 had not been declared hostile at the instance of the plaintiff and as such, this part of his testimony would be staring at the plaintiff.”

 - Since the attesting witness had proved the execution of the sale deeds, the primary onus upon the plaintiff had not shifted unto the defendants.
 Further, the plaintiff was obliged to rebut the positive evidence produced by the defendants regarding payment of consideration amount to the plaintiff; but also ought to have independently proved her case of non-receipt of the consideration amount.

 “In the present cases, though the discrepancies in the 1990 GPA are bound to create some doubt, however, in absence of any tangible evidence produced by the plaintiff to support the plea of fraud, it does not take the matter further.
-Rather, in this case the testimony of the attesting witness, scribe and other independent witnesses plainly support the case of the defendants.
-That evidence dispels the doubt if any; and tilt the balance in favour of the defendants.”
+Rather, in this case, the testimony of the attesting witness, scribe, and other independent witnesses plainly supports the case of the defendants.
+That evidence dispels the doubt if any, and tilt the balance in favor of the defendants.”

 [Rattan Singh v.
 Nirmal Gill, 2020 SCC OnLine SC 936, decided on 16.11.2020]